angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 > _(**Note**: Here, you will see the difference of investment logged in Wood Workshop vs Wizard Tower.
 The current Guild's Choice is Wizard Tower.
 Hence, the extra 100,000 on it.
 The 10% of 1,000,000.)_

-The Guild's Choice can be moved by the guild masters and officers every 8 hours.
+The Guild's Choice can be moved by guildmasters and officers every 8 hours.
 This is important to remember because as the building is getting close to leveling up, you may not want to move the bonus there or you will wait 8 hours to choose another.
 Try to keep the bonus on buildings that require more money or the ones your guild is trying to focus on completing.

 Here are two ways to move the Guild's Choice: